Overview

 Amount: Enter the amount for the bill.

 Add multiple bill lines by clicking on the + Add Line Item.
 You can remove line items by clicking on the trash can icon on the right side of each line item.
+The Property field will be filled in automatically for each new line item based on the initial property input.

 Click Save when complete.
-Or choose Save & New if you'd like to create more bills.
+(Or choose Save & New if you'd like to create more bills.)